Russian boots history

 The most ancient form of footwear in Rus (the territory of modern Russia) was porshni, shoes made from a piece of rawhide leather, usually of horse, pig or seal, sewed by hiderope.
 Porshni were used in Novgorod already in the end of the 10th – beginning of the 11th century.
 There was similar footwear in Europe at that time.
 These shoes were popular in Russia till the beginning of the 20th century.

 Lapti, basketry shoes made from bark or bast (inner bark of linden tree), were the most popular footwear in Rus.
 Firstly lapti are mentioned in the 10th century documents, although an instrument that was used for making lapti, was found in the ancient encampments dated to the Iron Age (around 1000 BC).
-As lapti were made from thin bast, they were abraded very quickly: in four days in summer, in ten days in winter.
-This footwear was usual for poor people.

 High boots were borrowed by Russians from Turkic nomads, who used them for horse riding.
 Rich and noble men and women wore soft marocco boots, in bright color with many decorations.
 Women wore also decorated red leather bottineses.
 Whereas poor people wore only lapti or porshni.